Author: CalUrbanist

 Caltrain

-I’ve been making transit maps for 20 years*, and this is the first map I’ve ever made of Caltrain, a major transit system right here in my own Bay Area backyard.
-Caltrain could most easily be described as “commuter rail,” although by the time its current modernization project is done in a couple of years, it will more closely resemble European regional rail, or at least one of the electric, relatively frequent commuter rail lines you find around New York, Chicago, Philadelphia, or Denver.
-Because it doesn’t just connect downtown to the suburbs, but is bookended by two major population and employment centers (OK, Silicon Valley isn’t exactly a “center,” but you get my point), Caltrain is also one of the busiest commuter railroads in North America, with roughly 65,000 riders per day, pre-pandemic, on a single line.
+I’ve been living in the Bay Area for 25 years, and making transit maps for 20*, and this is the first map I’ve made of Caltrain.
+Until recently, Caltrain was a commuter rail line, but since it’s been electrified and service has been increased to every 30 minutes or more often all day, it now more closely resembles European regional rail, or at least one of the electric, fairly frequent commuter rail lines you find around New York, Philadelphia, or Denver.
+Because it doesn’t just run between the suburbs and downtown, but is bookended by two major population and employment centers (OK, Silicon Valley isn’t exactly a “center,” but you know what I mean), Caltrain is also busier than most commuter rail lines, with around 65,000 riders per day pre-pandemic.
 Should the Peninsula be served by a BART line?
-No — Caltrain should just be rebranded as a BART line (and otherwise improved, of course).
-Note that this map shows the service pattern Caltrain plans to implement when electrification is complete later this year. (* You won’t find maps that old here because, well, the early ones were … experimental.)
+No — Caltrain should just be rebranded as a BART line (and otherwise improved, of course). (* You won’t find maps that old here because the early ones were … experimental.)

-The reason I’ve never done a Caltrain map is that despite the line’s simplicity, I kept overcomplicating things — I wanted to make a map based on a string diagram, or one that showed every service pattern as a separate line (like this one) or connections as lines (like this one, but less green).
+The reason I’ve never done a Caltrain map is that despite its simplicity, I kept overcomplicating things — I wanted to make a map based on a string diagram, or one that showed every service pattern as a separate line (like this one) or connections as lines (like this one, but less green).
 In the end, I realized it was enough to simply fix the agency’s current map*, a throwback to the days before the Bay Area’s other major rail operators, BART, Muni, and VTA, got modern maps.
 The approach I settled on, of course, is a hybrid one combining some semblance of geographical accuracy with the look and feel of a diagram.
-The typeface is Roboto, which Caltrain used for its recent website update. (* Caltrain ticket machines have long featured a nice, if basic, strip map.)
+The typeface is Roboto, which Caltrain uses on its website. (* Caltrain ticket machines and on-board screens feature nice, if basic strip maps.)

 > View high-resolution PDF